 Parents may apply at any time during the school year for Free or Reduced meals.
 Contact your school main office for an application or apply online from the district website.

 - A variety of healthy options including wholesome grains, local fresh fruits and vegetables, and lean meats

 - A variety of low-fat and fat-free milk with every meal, including white and chocolate.

 Special Dietary NeedsWe take our student’s special dietary needs very seriously.
 Please contact the food services office to discuss your student’s special needs.

-Fern Hill, Cornelius and Joseph Gale are CEP schools and receive meals at no charge
+Fern Hill, Cornelius Joseph Gale, and Echo Shaw are CEP schools and receive meals at no charge